Sales Process Steps

-Sales Process differs from an organization to organization and industry to industry, but the basic would remain same.
+Sales Process differs from organization to organization and industry to industry, but the basic would remain the same.
 So let’s go back to the basics and try to understand the stages (SPANCO) involved in the sales process:

-- Approach: This is an important stage where a sales person needs to analyze the exact requirement, evaluation & qualification criteria of technical and purchase dept., the competition involved and solution to be offered.
+This is an important stage where a salesperson needs to analyze the exact requirement, evaluation & qualification criteria of technical and purchase dept., the competition involved and the solution to be offered.
 During this stage, they also need to check if a demonstration or POC (Proof of Concept) can be offered, followed by technical & capability presentations to all the stakeholders.
-Here they must involve the technical pre-sales team for the right analysis of requirement and submit the most unique and competitive proposal with full confidence and a positive approach.
+Here they must involve the technical pre-sales team for the right analysis of requirements and submit the most unique and competitive proposal with full confidence and a positive approach.

-- Closure: Post handling objections and the negotiations stage, the salesperson needs to explain all the terms and conditions of the deal to the client and get the consent.
-They may take the LOI (letter of intent) document signed (or email) from the client as the actual work order & advance payment may take some time as per the clients business process.
+Post handling objections and the negotiations stage, the salesperson needs to explain all the terms and conditions of the deal to the client and get consent.
+They may take the LOI (letter of intent) document signed (or email) from the client as the actual work order & advance payment may take some time as per the client’s business process.
 This is a win-win stage where both parties feel that they have got the best deal and can be closed mutually for further processing of the Award letter or Agreement(s).

-Here the SALES PROCESS ends but the RELATIONSHIP STARTS with person to person level and stays on an organizational level too.
-Post order acceptance, sales professionals need to make sure that the product/services are delivered to the client as agreed by obtaining the client’s feedback and payment collections as per the schedule.
+Here the SALES PROCESS ends but the RELATIONSHIP STARTS with person-to-person level and stays on an organizational level too.
+Postorder acceptance, sales professionals need to make sure that the product/services are delivered to the client as agreed by obtaining the client’s feedback and payment collections as per the schedule.